AlGepe/OmniSnippets_JS/docs/stdCustomJS/magicRows.rst

 We have compiled a short list to showcase some implementations of **magic rows** in calculators.
 These are not all the options available but should be enough examples to help you create what you need.

 .. warning::
-    This are real calculator that are published and publicaly available to anyone only.
+    This are real calculators that are published and publicaly available to everyone.
 Make sure you don't do any changes and **never save** if you modify anything.
 Our suggestion is that you copy the code or clone the calculator before you start tinkering.

 Average (Mateusz's example)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

 This is **OG** calculator of the magic rows.
 It has up to 30 different input values.
 By default the calculator will only show 8 fields, but will display more as the user fills in bottom on.

-This calculator only hides variables once, so even if the user deleted all the values, it will not hide any of the fields that it dynamically showed.
+This calculator only hides variables once, so even if the user deleted all the values, **it will not hide any of the fields** that it dynamically showed.

 .. seealso::
     Check it out at `Average <https://bb.omnicalculator.com/#/calculators/265>`__ on BB